Abigail/Abigail.github.io/Src/Trapped/carpenter.md

 #### Folded

-On the Folded Wedge, the %%PIECE%% fills the complete wedge, using a unique pattern, with no bias to the right nor left.
+On the Folded Wedge, the **Carpenter** fills the complete wedge, using a unique pattern, with no bias to the right nor left.

 #### Flat

-On the Flat Wedge, the %%PIECE%% fills the complete wedge, using a unique pattern, and a slight bias to the right.
+On the Flat Wedge, the **Carpenter** fills the complete wedge, using a unique pattern, and a slight bias to the right.